rossta/rossta.github.com/source/blog/2019-11-25-webpacker-with-bootstrap.html.md

 @import "~bootstrap/scss/bootstrap.scss"
 ```
-_Note: the file extensions are important, i.e., Webpacker configure files ending in '.scss' and '.sass' to be processed by Webpack's `sass-loader`._
+_Note: the file extensions are important, i.e., Webpacker configure files ending in '.scss' and '.sass' to be processed by webpack's `sass-loader`._

 To include our new stylesheet in the build output, we must import it from somewhere in our dependency tree.
 Let's put this import in the entry point, our `application.js` pack:
 ```javascript